-You can store Unicode characters in an Oracle database in two ways.
+Unicode characters can be stored in an Oracle database in two ways:

-You can create a Unicode database that enables you to store UTF-8 encoded characters as SQL CHAR datatypes (CHAR, VARCHAR2, CLOB, and LONG).

-If you prefer to implement Unicode support incrementally or if you need to support multilingual data only in certain columns, then you can store Unicode data in either the UTF-16 or UTF-8 encoding form in SQL NCHAR datatypes (NCHAR, NVARCHAR2, and NCLOB).
+- You can create a Unicode database that enables you to store UTF-8 encoded characters as SQL CHAR datatypes (CHAR, VARCHAR2, CLOB, and LONG). - If you prefer to implement Unicode support incrementally, or if you need to support multilingual data only in certain columns, then you can store Unicode data in either the UTF-16 or UTF-8 encoding form in SQL NCHAR datatypes (NCHAR, NVARCHAR2, and NCLOB).
 The SQL NCHAR datatypes are called Unicode datatypes because they are used only for storing Unicode data.